BaldoHado/csc365-fitness-tracker/docs/user_stories.md

 In this case, the app will return an error indicating that the set number must be a positive integer.

+- User inserts an invalid user id

+In this case, the app will return an error indicating that the user does not exist.

+- User adds a workout to their account that already exists

+In this case, the app returns a 409 conflict error because the workout already exists.

+- User tries to add an invalid workout to their account

+In this case, the app returns a 404 not found error to indicate that the workout does not exist.

 - User enters invalid reps

 In this case, the app will return an error indicating that the reps must be a positive integer.

+- User inserts a very large number for their weight

+In this case, the app checks if the value is within the bounds of an 8-bit integer and returns an error if this is not the case.

+- User deletes a workout that does not exist in their account

+In this case, we return a 404 not found error because the workout is not present in the user's account.